SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/workflow.md

 ![Add New Resource](/images/zementis/mlw-app-resource-add-new.png)

-To proceed you will require a trained model like one created above through Automated ML.
+**Note**: To proceed, you will require a trained model like one created above through Automated ML.

 ***Add Workflow***